mdn/content/files/en-us/mozilla/firefox/releases/101/index.md

 ## Changes for add-on developers

 - Addition of the {{WebExtAPIRef("scripting")}} API, which provides features to execute a script, insert and remove CSS, and manage the registration of content scripts ({{bug(1687764)}}).
-This API is available to Manifest V3 extensions and takes over the execute script and insert and remove CSS features from the {{WebExtAPIRef("tabs")}} API.
+This API is available to Manifest V3 extensions and takes over the execution script and insert and remove CSS features from the {{WebExtAPIRef("tabs")}} API.
 - Addition of the {{WebExtAPIRef("action")}} API, which takes over the features of the {{WebExtAPIRef("browserAction")}} API in Manifest V3 extensions.
 Corresponding addition of the [`"action"`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/action) manifest key.
 Note that the {{WebExtAPIRef("browserAction")}} API and [`"action"`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action) manifest key are only available in Manifest V2 extensions.
 - The [`"background"`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background) manifest key property `"persistent"` can be set to `false` under the control of preferences: for Manifest V2, the <code>extensions.eventPages.enabled</code> preference, and in Manifest V3, the <code>extensions.manifestV3.enabled</code> preference.
 - Addition of the [`"host_permissions"`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/host_permissions) manifest key, which is available for Manifest V3 extensions.
 - The content script execution environment has changed for Manifest V3 extensions:
   - Content scripts can no longer rely on host permissions to perform cross-origin requests.
 Cross-origin requests from content scripts are possible with [CORS](/en-US/docs/Web/HTTP/CORS).
   - the `content` object (that offered `content.fetch`, `content.XMLHttpRequest`, and `content.WebSocket`) is removed from the content script execution environment.

 ## Older versions